-The High Dynamic Range tool lets you adjust the outer edges of brightness of your image: highlights and shadows.
+The Capture One High Dynamic Range tool lets you adjust the outer edges of brightness of your image: highlights and shadows.
 It is a very flexible and versatile tool that you might need often, in particular for medium and high contrast images.
 You best use it in conjunction with the Exposure tool.
-You will also read about an interesting set of presets from the Image Alchemist here.
 After reading this blog, the High Dynamic Range tool will not have any secrets for you anymore.

 Capture One High Dynamic Range

 The Capture One High Dynamic Range (or HDR for short) tool effectively maximizes the dynamic range of your images.
 It achieves this goal by retrieving as much information as possible from the darkest and brightest parts of the image.

 I consider the High Dynamic Range tool as a specialized Exposure correction tool.
 Where the Exposure slider of the Exposure tool affects all brightness levels equally, has the High Dynamic Range tool two separate sliders for the highlights and shadows respectively.